jameswilson/jameswilson.github.io/_posts/2017-11-06-keyboard-shortcuts.md

 `⌥⌘I` | Open Chrome Developer Tools panel, then once launched, Fn+F1 opens settings panel to disable Javascript.
 `⌘⇧N` | Open Private Browsing window; useful for testing unauthenticated version of sites while logged in on normal browser session.

-## Google Chrome (custom URL bar shortcodes):
+## Google Chrome shortcodes

-Add/edit these in Settings › Manage search engines.
-The `%s` in URLs will be used as substitution for the search string in `<CODE>`.
+Short codes let you create auto-expanding URLs, straight from Google Chrome's URL bar.
+They can be created/edited in Settings › Manage search engines.
+The format is `<shortcode> <string>` whereby the `<shortcode>` is a brief (one or two character) code that will be expanded to a full URL.
+The `<string>` value will be substituted into the URL in place of the `%s` placeholder.

-Keycode |  Description / Query URL
+Shortcode |  Description / Query URL
 ---------- | ---------------------
 `j <ISSUE_ID>` | Goto JIRA Issue page. <br> `https://<yourcompany>.atlassian.net/browse/%s`
 `j <PROJECT_ID>` | Goto JIRA Issues listing for project. <br> `https://<yourcompany>.atlassian.net/browse/%s`